 What will the in-person workshop be like?

 The workshop will be held at a meeting room in the Drury Inn at the Greater Columbus Convention Center.
 It will be a mix of presentations and discussions.
-We're aiming for around 50 people to participate.
+We're aiming for between 15 and 50 people to participate.